OctopusDeploy/docs/docs/administration/managing-users-and-teams/user-roles.md

 | Space Manager        | Space managers can do everything within the context of the space they own. |

 :::success
-For more information regarding the 'system or space level', please see [system and space permissions](/docs/administration/managing-users-and-teams/system-and-space-permissions.md)
+For more information regarding the _system or space level_, please see [system and space permissions](/docs/administration/managing-users-and-teams/system-and-space-permissions.md).
 :::

 ## Creating user roles (LTS) {#UserRoles-CreatingUserRolesLTS}